-We also may be adversely affected by continued social unrest, protests against police and movements such as "Defund the Police".
-These events have directly or indirectly affected police agency budgets and funding available to current and potential customers.
-Participants in these events may also attempt to create the perception that our solutions are contributing to the perceived problems or ineffective as a solution, which may adversely affect us, our business and results of operations, including our revenues, earnings and cash flows from operations.
+We also may be adversely affected by continued social unrest, protests against racial inequality, protests against police brutality and movements such as "Defund the Police" and such unrest may be exacerbated by inaccurate information or negative publicity regarding our solutions.
+Although the negativity of some of these events has been reduced, some of these events may still directly or indirectly affect police agency budgets and funding available to current and potential customers.
+Participants in these events may also attempt to create the perception that our solutions are contributing to the perceived problems, which may adversely affect us, our business and results of operations, including our revenues, earnings and cash flows from operations.